Dossier · Internal docs

 1. A shared vocabulary (Schema) — Every data point in a domain gets a canonical name. debtor1.first_name is the debtor's first name, regardless of which form asks for it, regardless of which source provided it.

 2. Bindings that route data to forms — Each form declares how its PDF fields map to schema keys.
-Enter debtor1.first_name once, and bindings carry it to every form that needs it — across 70+ forms in a bankruptcy package.
+Enter debtor1.first_name once, and bindings carry it to every form that needs it — across the 69 federal forms in a bankruptcy package.

 3. Data sources that are interchangeable — Manual entry, credit report XML, a case management API, or an LLM reading a pay stub all produce the same thing: schema key = value pairs.
 The binding engine doesn't care where the data came from.